Lavender Care: How to Grow Lavender in Pots and Containers

 How to grow and care for lavender in pots

-Plant lavender in pots with a well-draining gritty potting mix of 70% compost and 30% horticultural sand or grit.
-Grow lavender in a pot that is 12 inches across, in full sun, and water every 14 days with a thorough watering so that excess water trickles from the base of the pot.
+Plant lavender in pots with a well-draining, gritty potting mix of 70% compost and 30% horticultural sand or grit.
+Grow lavender in a pot 12 inches across in full sun, and water thoroughly every 14 days so that excess water trickles from the base of the pot.

 How to Care for Lavender in Pots and Containers: Requirements: